H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Introduction

 We now calculate the second term in the above expression.
-To fix ideas, we do the calculation and highlight the issue in two dimensions (but the three-dimensional case works the same way), see also \cite{bardos2021}.
-It should be stressed that these computations are done in the context of smooth solutions.
+To fix ideas, we do the calculation and highlight the issue in three dimensions (but it works the same way for any dimension larger than or equal to 2), see also \cite{bardos2021}.
+It should be stressed that these computations are done in the context of smooth, say classical, solutions.
 We will formally derive the boundary condition that will be rigorously justified in this paper.
-In what follows $\tau$ will denote the tangent vector to the boundary in the two-dimensional case, we compute that
+In what follows $\tau_1$ and $\tau_2$ will denote the orthogonal tangent vectors to the boundary at a given point $x \in \partial \Omega$, we compute that

-where for the last equality we have used the incompressibility of the velocity field, i.e. that $\partial_\tau (u\cdot \tau) = - \partial_n (u\cdot n)$.
+where for the last equality we have used the incompressibility of the velocity field, i.e. that $\partial_{\tau_1} (u \cdot \tau_1) + \partial_{\tau_2} (u \cdot \tau_2) = - \partial_n (u\cdot n)$.
 Therefore we can write the normal component of the Euler equations at the boundary as follows

-Since $\partial_t (u \cdot n) \lvert_{\partial \Omega} = 0$ and $\partial_\tau \big( (u \cdot \tau) (u \cdot n) \big) \lvert_{\partial \Omega} = 0$, we conclude that the boundary condition associated with equation \eqref{pressureeq} is
+Since $\partial_t (u \cdot n) \lvert_{\partial \Omega} = 0$ and $\partial_{\tau_1} \big( (u \cdot \tau_1) (u \cdot n) \big) \lvert_{\partial \Omega} = \partial_{\tau_2} \big( (u \cdot \tau_2) (u \cdot n) \big) \lvert_{\partial \Omega} = 0$, we conclude that the boundary condition associated with equation \eqref{pressureeq} is

+We will study the elliptic boundary-value problem given by equation \eqref{pressureeq} and Neumann boundary condition \eqref{boundarycondition}.
+Let us now introduce some terminology. \begin{definition} Consider a velocity field $u \in C^{0,\alpha} (\Omega)$ and a pressure $p \in C^{0,\alpha} (\Omega)$ such that for the region within distance $\delta$ of the boundary $\partial \Omega$ (for some fixed $\delta > 0$), $p + (u \cdot n)^2$ has $C^{1,\alpha}$ regularity in the normal coordinate variable and $H^{-2}$ regularity in the tangential coordinate variables.
+We say that $(u,p)$ satisfies the \emph{very weak boundary condition} if